tong-jin-nyu/learning-notes/README.md

-created on: 05/26/2020
+# Learning Notes

-updated on: 11/06/2021
+created on: 5/26/2020

-# LeetCode Notes
+updated on: 6/21/2022

 ## Description

-This is my personal workspace for learning programming skills on [LeetCode](https://leetcode.com/) and [力扣](https://leetcode-cn.com/).
-I use this repo to keep records of my solutions.
-The languages I use include Python 3 and SQL.
+Tracks progress on coding exercises.
 Check out the [wiki page](https://github.com/tong-jin-nyu/leetcode-notes/wiki) to learn more.

 ## Table of Contents